 8. Aloe Vera

-You may be familiar with Aloe Vera as a houseplant or sunburn remedy, but did you know it has been used for centuries as a natural medicine?
-Research suggests Alexander the Great used it to treat soldiers’ wounds, and Egyptians named it “the plant of immorality.”
+You may be familiar with Aloe Vera as a houseplant or sunburn remedy, but did you know it’s been used for centuries as natural medicine?
+Research suggests Alexander the Great used it to treat soldiers’ wounds, and Egyptians named it “the plant of immortality.”

 You can drink aloe vera juice (found in most health stores), eat it raw, or add the gel from inside the leaves to your smoothies.